-A couple weeks ago, Yolanda chatted about a historic mansion in LA’s fashionable Hancock Park neighborhood that was recently (and covertly) acquired by horror film mega-producer Jason Blum, the dude behind scary (and highly lucrative) film franchises such as The Purge, Paranormal Activity, Insidious, and Sinister.
+A couple weeks ago, Yolanda chatted about a historic mansion in LA’s fashionable Hancock Park neighborhood that was recently acquired by horror film mega-producer Jason Blum, the dude behind scary (and highly lucrative) film franchises such as The Purge, Paranormal Activity, Insidious, and Sinister.
 A wee memory refresher: though Mr. Blum began renovating that property, he had an abrupt change of heart (for unknown reasons) and silently dumped the house in an off-market deal.
-Though homeboy owned that house for just three months, he lost several hundred thousand dollars on the ol’ gurl, once real estate fees and renovation costs are included.
+Though he owned that house for just three months, he lost several hundred thousand dollars on the old lady, once real estate fees and renovation costs are included.

 But you can toss money away like that when your films have grossed well over $2 billion globally, y’all.